 Remote and Home Education support

 Where a class, group or small number of pupils need to self-isolate, or there is a local lock down requiring pupils to remain at home, the DFE expects schools to have the capacity to offer immediate remote education.
-We are expected to consider how to continue to improve the quality of our existing offer and have a strong contingency plan in place for remote education provision by the end of September.

-The Department for Education has put together a list of online educational resources to help children to learn at home.
+We have also put together a list of online educational resources to help children to learn at home.

 These websites have been identified by some of the country’s leading educational experts and offer a wide range of support and resources for pupils of all ages.

 The list includes subject-specific resources for: (click to follow each link)

 Individual resources cannot replace a school’s properly planned curriculum, and the resources in this list are not intended to do so.